ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Jump Ship

 Jump your ship instantly to a target system.
-When used while in orbit or docked to a jump gate waypoint, any ship can use this command.
-When used elsewhere, jumping requires a jump drive unit and consumes a unit of antimatter (which needs to be in your cargo).
+The ship must be in orbit to use this function.
+When used while in orbit of a Jump Gate waypoint, any ship can use this command, jumping to the target system's Jump Gate waypoint.
+When used elsewhere, jumping requires the ship to have a `Jump Drive` module installed and consumes a unit of antimatter from the ship's cargo.
+The command will fail if there is no antimatter to consume.
+When jumping via the `Jump Drive` module, the ship ends up at its largest source of energy in the system, such as a gas planet or a jump gate.

 ### Example
 ```csharp